SpecFlowOSS/SpecFlowWiki/Using-Gherkin-Language-in-SpecFlow.md

 The scenario steps are primary way to execute any custom code to automate the application.
 You can read more about the different bindings in the [[Bindings]] page.

 ##Table and multi-line text arguments
-The scenario steps can have table or multi-line text arguments additionally to the step text (that can also contain arguments for the bindings, see [[Step Bindings]]).
-These are described in the subsequent lines of the scenario step and passed as additional Table and string arguments to the step bindings.
+You can include tables and multi-line arguments in scenario steps.
+These are used by the [[step binding|step bindings]] and are either passed as additional table or string arguments.

-See more details at [[https://cucumber.io/docs/reference#step-arguments]]
+For more details, see [[https://cucumber.io/docs/reference#step-arguments]]

 ##Tags
-Tags are markers that can be applied to features and scenarios.
-Applying a tag on a feature is equivalent to apply the tag to all scenarios in the feature file.
-See more details at [[https://github.com/cucumber/cucumber/wiki/Tags]].
+Tags are markers that can be assigned to features and scenarios.
+Assigning a tag to a feature is equivalent to assigning the tag to all scenarios in the feature file.
+For more details, see [[https://github.com/cucumber/cucumber/wiki/Tags]].

-If the [[unit test framework|Unit Test Providers]] supports it, SpecFlow generates categories from the tags.
-The generated category name is the tag name, without the leading `@` sign.
-With the generated unit test categories you can filter or group the tests being executed.
-For example by marking crucial test with the `@important` tag, you can execute these tests more frequently.
+If supported by the [[unit test framework|Unit Test Providers]], SpecFlow generates categories from the tags.
+The generated category name is the same as the tag's name, but without the leading `@`.
+You can filter and group the tests to be executed using these unit test categories.
+For example, you can tag crucial tests with `@important`, and then execute these tests more frequently.

-Even if the unit test framework does not support categories, you can use the tags to execute special logic for the tagged scenarios in [[event bindings]], [[scoped bindings]] or in the step bindings by investigating the `ScenarioContext.Current.ScenarioInfo.Tags` property.
+If your unit test framework does not support categories, you can still use tags to implement special logic for tagged scenarios in the [[event bindings]], [[scoped bindings]] or step bindings by querying the `ScenarioContext.Current.ScenarioInfo.Tags` property.

-The `@ignore` tag is handled specially by SpecFlow.
-From the scenarios marked with this tag SpecFlow generates an ignored unit test method.
-See [[Ignored Tests|Test Result]].
+SpecFlow treats the `@ignore` tag as a special tag.
+SpecFlow generates an [[ignored unit test|Test-result#ignored-tests]] method from scenarios with this tag.

 ##Background
 The background language element allows specifying a common precondition for all scenarios in a feature file.
 The background part of the file can contain one or more scenario steps that are executed before any other steps of the scenarios.
 See more details at [[https://github.com/cucumber/cucumber/wiki/Background]]